zzalscv2/FFEA/doc/1-Install/0-Install.md

 > **Warning!** FFEA is still a work in progress, and may have some rough edges.
 If you find one of these edges, please get in touch with us using our [issue tracker](https://bitbucket.org/sohpc-ffea/ffea/issues) so that we can round it down.

-This file describes how to install FFEA TEST, conisting of the FFEA_runner and the ffeatools.
-The instructions in this file are for the most common use cases, and cover the command line tools.
+Install instructions for the FFEA package, conisting of the FFEA_runner and the ffeatools can be found in [quickstart](\ref quickstart).
+ In addition to that, [troubleshooting](\ref troubleshooting) provides notes on how to install dependencies, as well as some extra help.

 - @subpage quickstart
 - @subpage troubleshooting

-Finally, users may want to provide themselve with some extra packages that have proven to be useful at setting up the system to simulate, as well as at analysing the results:
+Finally, users may want to provide themselves with some extra packages that have proven to be useful at setting up the system to simulate, as well as at analysing the results: